Projects

 Sites of Significance reports

-Initiated by Te Āti Awa and Kāinga Ora, this document guides the zoning, planning, design and building of Kāinga Ora projects in Te Upoko o te Ika (Wellington Region).
-It locates sites that are significant to Mana Whenua of this rohe and assists Kāinga Ora, its partners, architects, urban developers and designers in actively reflecting Te Āti Awa values and narratives in the design of residential and urban projects.
+These documents, initiated by Te Āti Awa and Kāinga Ora, guide the zoning, planning, design and building of Kāinga Ora projects in Te Upoko o te Ika (Wellington Region).
+They locate sites that are significant to mana whenua of this rohe and assist Kāinga Ora, its partners, architects, urban developers and designers in actively reflecting Te Āti Awa values and narratives in the design of residential and urban projects.

-The Mana Whenua Sites fo Significance Reports are being developed in collaboration with Te Rūnanganui o Te Āti Awa, Kāinga Ora, Baked Design and Te Ahuru Designs.
+In collaboration with Te Rūnanganui o Te Āti Awa, Kāinga Ora, Baked Design and Te Ahuru Designs

 Mana whenua